THEVER1TAS/sysmon-config/README.md

 # sysmon-config | A Sysmon configuration file
 This is a forked and modified version of [@SwiftOnSecurity's](https://twitter.com/SwiftOnSecurity) [sysmon config](https://github.com/SwiftOnSecurity/sysmon-config) and a modified version of Neo23x0's [sysmon blocking config](https://github.com/Neo23x0/sysmon-config).
 This includes all pull requests, updated schema, and additional blocking rules.
 The `sysmonconfig-export-block-loldrivers.xml` builds upon Neo23x0's config by also including a curated blocking list of malicious [Living Off The Land Windows](https://www.loldrivers.io/) drivers used by adversaries to bypass security controls and carry out attacks.
+A Linux build is now available for testing!

 ## Version & Schema
 The configuration files are for Sysmon 15.0 and newer.
 Schema version is 4.90 and the binary version is now 18.